Bira/octopus-carnival/_posts/2018-06-13-assassins-creed.md

 skill).
 Altaïr also gets access to a Long Knife, and to Small Throwing Knives.
 The opposition uses the same sort of sword.
 Those enemies posted as rooftop guards tend to carry Light Crossbows as well.
-You can find stats for these and many other suitable weapons in the Basic Set, Low-Tech, or Martial Arts.
+You can find stats for these and many other suitable TL 2-3 weapons in the Basic Set, Low-Tech, or Martial Arts.

 But that's not what you're here for, is it?

 ### The Hidden Blade

-This marvel of Fantasy Tech-style engineering is a leather and metal bracer with a built-in, retractable knife blade.
+This marvel of Fantasy Tech-style engineering is a pure assassination weapon unsuited to open combat.
+It consists of a leather and metal bracer with a built-in, retractable knife blade.
 The spring-loaded mechanism is controlled by a ring around the hand's little finger, and the blade is concealed along the underside of the arm.
 The model used in the original game can only be used by someone who had amputated the ring finger on the corresponding hand.